Doing AI Differently

 As people increasingly collaborate with AI systems, the nature of human thought itself is likely to be transformed.
 AI is not merely a tool; it is a partner in our cognitive processes, shaping how we access information, make decisions, and even understand ourselves.
 This co-evolution of human and artificial intelligence presents both possibilities and challenges.
 The humanities are essential for navigating this uncharted territory.
 We must develop frameworks for understanding how AI is changing human cognition and design sociotechnical systems that enhance, rather than diminish, our uniquely human capabilities.

-Doing AI Differently is led by The Alan Turing Institute, University of Edinburgh and the UK’s Arts & Humanities Research Council (AHRC–UKRI) with partner institutions in the UK and North America.
+The Doing AI Differently initiative is led by The Alan Turing Institute, University of Edinburgh and the UK’s Arts & Humanities Research Council (AHRC-UKRI), in collaboration with international partners.

 The Alan Turing Institute